mskeegan01/GreenCampus/README.md

 # GreenCampus
-We have built a fully automated indoor-farm for herbs and spices developed with an Arduino-Shield, IoT Devices, and Artifical-Light.
+We built a fully automated indoor-farm for herbs and spices developed with an Arduino-Shield, IoT Devices, and Artifical-Light.

 The purpose of this project is to create a automated indoor-farm.
 One can plant herbs or spices of all kinds.
 By using artificial light (spectral colors: red, blue) one can increase the nutrition value of edible plants.